genetyx8/flat-square-torus/_posts/2021-07-09-magic-mods.md

 Compare that with tech mods that, despite being ostensibly based on industry and technology, rarely feature any of the negative effects that these can have.
 The closest we have is nuclear reactors from ic2 going boom and irradiating the nearby terrain when you go out of your way to make them overheat.
 Modern tech mods don’t even have that.
 Nothing will ever go wrong on its own, and there are no negative consequences whatsoever.

 I think more mods should be like Thaumcraft.
 It not only makes the mod more engaging, it also gives it more depth.
 Your mod doesn’t simply yield to the player’s desires, it resists them, thereby making it all the more satisfying when these desires are met.

-Rule of cool (aka flavour)
+### Rule of cool (aka Style over Function)
-Almost universally, magic mods strive to be visually entertaining, by the use of custom models, particles, ...
+Almost universally, magic mods strive to be visually entertaining, by the use of custom models, particles, ..., often to the detriment of the mod's performance.

 This is obviously justified by the very idea of magic, which is supposed to be flashy.
 It also serves to make magic mods stand out from the single block machines that most tech mods use, making them more memorable.
 This is pure flavour, but while the whole point of this document is to argue that magic mods are more than just flavour, it is still an integral part of the experience.

 Sadly, there is a cost to the rule of cool.
 All these particles, custom models and animations don’t come cheap, and have a tendency to choke the server when used on a large scale.
+With Minecraft being what it is, I don't think this problem is likely to go away.
+Even if you optimize the visuals of your mod, the very nature of Minecraft's engine (not counting the Bedrock version here) means that you can't get away with as much cool stuff as you could in another game engine.

 ## Mystery Flavours
 There are multiple flavours of mystery.
 One of them is esotericism.
 Historical magic traditions were often part of organised religions, and many recent ones style themselves after the mystery cults of antiquity (e.g. Gnosticism, Mithraism).
 They were called so because new initiates into the cult were gradually introduced to more secrets as they progressed through the cult, becoming more and more “enlightened” in the process.
 The secrets of the world are already known.
 It’s just that the initiate has to go through the necessary steps to learn them.
 Mechanically, this can mean that the progression of your mod depends on the player performing certain tasks.
 Thaumcraft technically does this by unlocking new thaumonomicon entries when scanning certain things in the world.